jalayrupera/claims-processing-api/README.md

 5. **Database Connection Failures**: Monitors database connectivity
 6. **High CPU/Memory Usage**: Monitors resource constraints

+The AlertManager configuration uses a template-based approach with environment variables:

+1. SMTP and email settings are defined in the `.env` file
+2. A template file `config/alertmanager.yml.template` contains placeholders
+3. Environment variables are securely substituted at runtime
+4. The generated configuration is stored in a Docker volume, not exposed on the host filesystem

+Required environment variables for AlertManager:
+- `ALERTMANAGER_SMTP_SMARTHOST`: SMTP server address and port (e.g., "smtp.example.com:587")
+- `ALERTMANAGER_SMTP_FROM`: Sender email address
+- `ALERTMANAGER_SMTP_AUTH_USERNAME`: SMTP username
+- `ALERTMANAGER_SMTP_AUTH_PASSWORD`: SMTP password or token
+- `ALERTMANAGER_SMTP_REQUIRE_TLS`: Whether to use TLS (true/false)
+- `ALERTMANAGER_EMAIL_TO`: Recipient email address

 ### Testing the Monitoring System

 We provide scripts to test the monitoring and alerting system: